DorothyEwuah/DorothyEwuah/README.md

   <img align="right" src="https://user-images.githubusercontent.com/36108891/148312426-9850294e-aed0-473f-ab98-f1dc807776d3.jpg" />
   </a>

-- 🔭 I’m currently personally working on a Web Portal for Sales and Requirements tracking with Angular;
+- 🔭 I’m currently personally working on a Web App for an online shop with Angular;
-- 🌱 I'm currently learning android game development with [Unity](https://learn.unity.com/);
+- 🌱 I'm currently advancing my knowledge in Advanced Java concepts with Plurasight;
-- 🚀 I’m currently learning data structures and algorithms on YouTube and [Hackerrank](https://www.hackerrank.com/dorothyewuah1?hr_r=1);
+- 🚀 I’m also improving my DSA skills on YouTube and [Hackerrank](https://www.hackerrank.com/dorothyewuah1?hr_r=1);
 - 👯 I’m looking to collaborate on a Web or game development project to improve my skills;
 - 💬 Ask me about anything, I am happy to be of assistance;
 - 👨🏻‍💻 Games on Google Playstore [KnowAfrika](https://play.google.com/store/apps/details?id=com.gameup.KnowAfrika)